We need to overcome short-termism if we are to make healthy places to live

 Making short-termism a strategic issue

-Our recent paper on short-termism suggests suggests 16 key messages, the majority of which point to the need for bolder government intervention targeted specifically at reining in unhealthy commercial activities in urban development (e.g. car dependent housing and sprawl, unhealthy food and drink, air pollution, destruction and suppression of biodiversity).
+Our recent paper on short-termism suggests 16 key messages, the majority of which point to the need for bolder government intervention targeted specifically at reining in unhealthy commercial activities in urban development (e.g. car dependent housing and sprawl, unhealthy food and drink, air pollution, destruction and suppression of biodiversity).
 Our evidence shows that government intervention is expected and would be supported by private sector, if fairly enacted and strategically coherent.

 Achieving change is easier said than done of course, and complex trade-offs are inevitable.
 Radical change may be needed and – just as coal-workers need new jobs – those people and companies whose practices need to shift will need support in this transition.
 Yet there will be just as many winners too in these new systems of delivery and we all will ultimately be better off.
 “More research needed” is a clichéd academic ending, but for the next steps in this area of research we’d like to see more work on understanding: